Cleric-K/vJoySerialFeeder/docs/FlySky.md

 In the picture above, FS82 micro receiver has been used which is cheap and perfect for this use.

-After connecting the the receiver to the PC through the cable/adapter, you should bind it to your radio controller, if not bound already.
-It is convinient to define a dedicated model in your controller for this receiver.
+After connecting the receiver to the PC through the cable/adapter, you should bind it to your radio controller, if not already bound.
+It is convenient to define a dedicated model in your controller for this receiver.

-Then you should select the correct COM port, choose baud rate 115200, select IBUS protocl and hit **connect**.
+Then you should select the correct COM port, choose baud rate 115200, select IBUS protocol and hit **connect**.

 Map your channels and enjoy your wireless controller with your favorite sims.